Trio (band): "Da Da Da" in popular culture

 Many cover versions of "Da Da Da" have been recorded worldwide in various languages including the Spanish version by disc jockey Nacho Dogan, which was a No. 2 hit in Spain in 1982; a Mexican version by the band Molotov on their 2004 cover album Con Todo Respeto; alternative band Elastica on their 1999 album The Menace; and Filipino entertainer Yoyoy Villame in 1982.
 Pett Productions used "Da Da Da" in the second series of Tittybangbang for the intro to Pete Wade's sketches.
 An Italian version (Mundial Da Da Da) was also released in 1982 to celebrate the Italian Team's winning the FIFA World Cup.

 In addition to the famous Volkswagen ad, several others have featured "Da Da Da".
 A Pepsi ad for the 2006 FIFA World Cup starred several footballers including Thierry Henry, Raúl, Roberto Carlos, Fernando Torres, Frank Lampard, Ronaldinho and David Beckham playing football inside of an Oktoberfest tent.
 Christina Aguilera sang the tune in several Pepsi spots, including duets with Rain and Elissa.
 Ariston used the song in their 1987 spots featuring animated white goods, clothing and kitchen utensils forming dancing humanoids.
 Some ads used modified lyrics.
-Teletext replaced "da da da" with "blah blah blah" (vocalized by Ewan Bailey); as did Lois Jeans.
-Others who have use the tune in advertisements include Vicks Cough Drops, and Speeds shoe stores.
+Teletext replaced "da da da" with "blah blah blah"; as did Lois Jeans.
+Others who have used the tune in advertisements include Vicks Cough Drops, and Speeds shoe stores.

 Following the popular Volkswagen commercial, ABC aired a promo for the sitcom Spin City parodying the car ad.
 In the original VW commercial, two men drive around and pick up a smelly couch, which they quickly dispose of.
 In the ABC ad, Michael J. Fox and Michael Boatman's characters pick up Richard Kind's character, who becomes so obnoxious that they throw him out of the car.

 The rice cracker brand Sakata also used the song in advertisements with the lyrics changed to "sa-ka-ta".

 The song has been used in the Italian film Il Divo, directed by Paolo Sorrentino, a fictional biography of Italian politician Giulio Andreotti.
 The song was also included in the comedy film Bio-Dome, directed by Jason Bloom, starring Pauly Shore and Stephen Baldwin, and in the thriller Thick as Thieves, starring Alec Baldwin and Rebecca De Mornay.

+In 1988, cover band Weenies On Toothpicks from Clearwater, Florida were playing a warehouse party that quickly got out of hand.
+But not before they played their version of Trio's Boom Boom, a song they covered often in their live sets.
+Shortly after the song, the party was broken up by the local police.